-The best free Usenet trials make it easy to access Usenet groups by offering generous introductory time and data allowances for new users.
+The best free Usenet trials make it simple and easy for new users to access Usenet groups and download content from them.

-While Usenet groups are no longer so commonly used as in the early days of the internet, they still retain a significant following of users, especially since the advent of NZB readers and NZB indexing websites to make for easy access to specific discussions or topics.
+While Usenet groups are no longer so commonly used as in the early days of the internet, they still retain a significant following, especially since the advent of NZB readers and NZB indexing websites to make it easier for users to access specific discussions or topics.

 This offer gets you 70% off the regular price, 60 connections (normally 30) and includes the newsreader and Zero-Log VPN.
 Newshosting does not monitor usage, so you can download as much as you want without having to worry about your speeds getting getting throttled or your account getting paused.